The Thin White Duke: Controversy

-The Thin White Duke was a controversial figure.
-While being interviewed in the persona in 1975 and 1976, Bowie made statements about Adolf Hitler and Nazi Germany that some interpreted as expressing sympathy for fascism or even promoting fascism.
+While being interviewed in the persona in 1975 and 1976, Bowie made statements about Adolf Hitler and Nazi Germany that some interpreted as being sympathetic to fascism or even pro-fascist.
 The controversy deepened in May 1976 when, while acknowledging a group of fans outside of London Victoria station, he was photographed making what some alleged to be a Nazi salute.
-Bowie denied this, saying that he was simply waving and the photographer captured his image mid-wave.
+Bowie denied this, saying that he was simply waving to fans and the photographer happened to take the photo while his arm was outstretched.

+In an interview with Cameron Crowe published in Playboy in September 1976, Bowie said, "I believe very strongly in fascism.
+The only way we can speed up the sort of liberalism that's hanging foul in the air at the moment is to speed up the progress of a right-wing, totally dictatorial tyranny and get it over as fast as possible. [...]
+Television is the most successful fascist, needless to say.
+Rock stars are fascists, too.
+Adolf Hitler was one of the first rock stars."
+These comments provoked substantial outrage and, alongside anti-immigration remarks made by Eric Clapton around the same time, inspired the creation of the Rock Against Racism movement.

 As early as 1976, Bowie began disavowing his allegedly pro-fascist comments and said that he was misunderstood.
 In an interview that year in the Daily Express, he explained that while performing in his various characters, "I'm Pierrot.
 I'm Everyman.
 What I'm doing is theatre, and only theatre ...
 What you see on stage isn't sinister.
 It's pure clown.
 I'm using myself as a canvas and trying to paint the truth of our time on it.
 The white face, the baggy pants – they're Pierrot, the eternal clown putting over the great sadness."
 In 1977 (after retiring the Duke), Bowie stated that "I have made my two or three glib, theatrical observations on English society and the only thing I can now counter with is to state that I am not a fascist".

 In later years, Bowie called the mid-1970s "the darkest days of my life" due to "astronomical" usage of cocaine and amphetamines.
-For much of 1976, he was obsessed with Satanic symbols, remained awake for days at a time, and lived on a diet of red peppers, milk, and hard drugs.
-In subsequent interviews, he blamed his erratic behavior and fascination with Nazi Germany and the occult during his Thin White Duke period on drug-induced paranoia and depression, and claimed that his mental state was such that he could not remember the late-1975 recording sessions for Station to Station.
+For much of 1975, he was obsessed with Satanic symbols, remained awake for days at a time, and lived on a diet of red peppers, milk, and hard drugs.
+In subsequent interviews, he blamed his erratic behaviour and fascination with Nazi Germany and the occult during his Thin White Duke period on drug-induced paranoia and depression, and claimed that his mental state was such that he could not remember the late-1975 recording sessions for Station to Station.
 "It was a dangerous period for me," he explained.
 "I was at the end of my tether physically and emotionally and had serious doubts about my sanity."
 Eventually, he began to see the Thin White Duke as "a nasty character indeed", and later, "an ogre".